 Reliable Winds: Whether you’re a seasoned skipper or new to sailing, the archipelago’s steady breezes simplify navigation while still offering occasional excitement on the water.

-Marina Infrastructure: Ample marinas and ports make it easy to restock supplies or find safe harbor when weather conditions call for it.
+Marina Infrastructure: Ample marinas and ports make it easy to restock supplies or find a safe harbor when weather conditions call for it.

-A Yacht charter in Canary islands is also ideal for a winter-sun escape on a tighter budget, as its proximity to Africa offers warm weather conditions year-round and yachts there are offered at lower prices than those one can find in a South Pacific or a Caribbean charter.
+A Yacht charter in Canary islands is also ideal for a winter-sun escape on a tighter budget, as its proximity to Africa offers warm weather conditions year-round and yachts there are offered at lower prices than those one can find in a South Pacific or Caribbean charter.

 Canary Islands Sailing Conditions: The Islands of Eternal Spring